Finance for Access to Clean Energy Technologies in South and South East Asia

 End-user Finance for Access to Clean Energy Technologies (FACET)

-Asia and the Pacific, over 800 million people do not have access to electricity.
+In Asia and the Pacific, over 800 million people do not have access to electricity.
 About 1.8 billion people still use wood, dung, crop waste, and other traditional biomass for cooking and heating (source: ADB).
 Access to modern, clean energy is essential to improving overall living conditions.
 However, to date, only a small percentage of South- and Southeast Asian end-users can afford to purchase clean energy technologies.
-Most technologies such as Solar Home Systems (SHS), biogas digesters, and Energy Efficient appliances are too capital intensive to buy cash.
+Most technologies such as Solar Home Systems (SHS), biogas digesters, and energy efficient appliances are too capital intensive to buy cash.

 This project is funded by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety within the framework of the International Climate Initiative.